slviajero/tinybasic/MANUAL.md

 SET 12,0 sets the lower bound of all arrays to 0.
 This means that arrays with 8 elements DIMed with DIM A(8) go from 0 to 7 instead of 1 to 8.
 SET 12, 1 resets the value.
 This command does not change the array or anything in memory.
 It merely adds an offset.
 Any positive value can be used as an argument.

 SET 13, 1 sets the keypad to repeat mode.
 This setting is only used in analog keypads of LCD shields.
 These keypads normally block on key press until the key is released.
 This makes GET a semi blocking function.
 With SET 13, 1 the GET command does not block.
 It directly returns the pressed key and does not wait for key release.
 SET 13, 0 resets to blocking mode.

+SET 14 changes the time scale of the PULSE command.
+Default is 10.
+The unit is microseconds.
+With SET 14,1 the time scale is 1 microsecond.
+All positive values are supported.

+SET 15 controls on the VT52 to ANSI emulation, by default it is on.
+This means that VT52 ESC sequences are translated to ANSI sequences.
+This way programs written for microcontrollers are compatible with POSIX system programs.
+SET 15,0 switches off the emulation.
+All ESC sequences are directly sent to the terminal.

 More SET parameter will be implemented in the future.